austin-bitcoin-developers/regtest-dev-environment/README.md

 Still 0.
 What happened?
 In bitcoin we have a 100 block maturity time for newly mined coinbase transactions ([explanation](https://en.bitcoin.it/wiki/Block_chain)

-Let's mine 100 more -- giving us 1 mature transaction
+Let's mine 100 more (to any address in our network) -- giving us 1 mature transaction

-`generate 100`
+`generatetoaddress 100 <address>`

 Are we rich yet?